Sheets can have multiple copies for different languages used in the office.

 When adding a new sheet, click OK to continue

 - A copy of the default sheet will be created.
 Make edits, add in translations, and any other needed information.

 - Translations are not done by the system.
-You must go into each field and manually enter the translation into the selected language version.
+A user must go into each field and manually enter the translation into the selected language version.

-- You may need to move the field or edit the size.
+- A user may need to move the field or edit the size.

 - Edited fields on a translated sheet show in green.
 Fields that have not been changed show in blue.